MA in Sociology, Industrial Sociology, SIA or in Urban Studies

 - Social Impact Assessment: The UJ Sociology Department invites applications for the interdisciplinary MA degree in Social Impact Assessment.
 This degree, which involves coursework and a minor-dissertation, can be pursued either full-time (for at least one year) or part-time (for at least two years).
 It is taught by the Departments of Sociology and Development Studies.

 - Minor-dissertation: MA students write a dissertation on a subject of their own choice.
-Normally, this will be based on original research, and will between 75 to 100 pages in length.
-To assist with their project, students are assigned a supervisor and a co-supervisor, usually members of the UJ Department of Sociology.
+Normally, this will be based on original research, and will around 20 000 words (approximately 65 pages).
+To assist with their project, students are assigned a supervisor and a co-supervisor, mostly members of the UJ Department of Sociology.
 Areas of expertise within the department are given on the home page of this website, though senior members of the department are generally able to supervise minor-dissertations outside their own fields of interest.
 Students with NRF funding are expected to undertake research related to the general theme of their NRF project.
 The minor-dissertation represents half of the whole MA.

 |MA in Urban Studies|